Compact Formulae for Three-Center Nuclear Attraction Integrals Over Exponential Type Functions: General definitions and properties

 Unfortunately, these infinite series are slowly convergent.
 The use of Levin's $u$ transform~\cite{Levin-B3-371-73} or the epsilon algorithm of Wynn~\cite{Wynn-5-160-62}, which are considered among the most powerful convergence accelerators, could improve convergence of the infinite series.
 Unfortunately, the calculation times are still prohibitive for a high pre-determined accuracy.
-Then, the extrapolation methods are implemented~\cite{Safouhi9, Safouhi18, Safouhi21, Safouhi30, Safouhi31, Safouhi32, Safouhi35, Safouhi38}, which use numerical integration of successive intervals, usually the Bessel function's zeros, to construct approximations the semi-infinite integral.
+Then, the extrapolation methods are implemented~\cite{Safouhi9, Safouhi21, Safouhi31, Safouhi32, Safouhi35, Safouhi38}, which use numerical integration of successive intervals to construct approximations the semi-infinite integral.
+While these methods are generally highly accurate, there are some ranges of parameters where the computation becomes extremely heavy.